2009 Jaipur fire: Aftermath

 About 12 people lost their lives due to burns and asphyxia and more than 300 suffered injuries.
 Many of the dead were the employees of Indian Oil Corporation.

 Disaster Management Plan

-The Disaster Management Act, 2005 envisages that each revenue District must have a Disaster Management Plan.
-While 31 revenue Districts of Rajasthan had placed the Disaster Management Plan on Rajasthan Government website Jaipur District did not have any Disaster Management Plan.
-A Disaster Management Plan for Jaipur District has been put on Internet on 17 November 2009 i.e. 20 days after the accident took place on 29 October 2009.
-In the meanwhile Jaipur suffered two more disasters when Swine Flu infected a number of school children prompting Government to order closure of schools, and derailment of a Mandore Express train killing six persons and injuring more than 50 persons.
+The Disaster Management Act 2005 envisages that each revenue District must have a Disaster Management Plan.
+While 31 revenue Districts of Rajasthan had placed the Disaster Management Plan on Rajasthan Government website, Jaipur District did not have any Disaster Management Plan.
+A Disaster Management Plan for Jaipur District has been put on Internet on 17 November 2009 (20 days after the accident took place on 29 October 2009).
+In the meantime, Jaipur suffered two more disasters when Swine Flu infected a number of school children, prompting the government to order closure of schools, anda Mandore Express train derailed, killing six persons and injuring more than 50 persons.

 Rajasthan State Pollution Control Board Report

 A Legal Notice has been issued to Indian Oil Corporation for violating The Water (Prevention and Control of Pollution) Act 1974, The Air (Prevention and Control of Pollution) Act, 1981, and The Environment (Protection) Act, 1986.